jbfranco21/DH-110-Assignment-2/README.md

   - any gender
 - Experience with time management tools: beginner to advanced/daily usage
 - Expected usage (where/when):
   - Desktop (browser)
   - Daily usage
   - Used when adding new items, checking off items, during study times
 - want/need: a better tool/way to manage their time/tasks
-- A more all in one platform
+  - A more all-in-one platform
 - Frustrations: bad at time management
   - Using multiple time management tools at the same time for different needs
   - Difficulty prioritizing tasks